Is Formal Diagnosis of Autism/ADHD Right for You?

 Your Rights to Your Records

-One final tip that doesn’t exactly fit anywhere above, but which you should know is that your healthcare records belong to YOU.
-That means that you can request—and expect to receive in a timely way—any records about yourself.
-If you consider something in your file to be incorrect or incomplete, you have the right to have that added as a note in your file.
+One final tip that doesn’t exactly fit anywhere above, but which you should know is that while providers are the custodians of your medical records, your healthcare records actually belong to YOU.
+That means that you can request—and expect to receive in a timely way—copies of any records about yourself.
+If you consider something in your file to be incorrect or incomplete, you also have the right to have your correction/addition added in your file.
 If you want to see appointment notes, assessment reports, and results, you have the right to request that.

-Caveats are that some assessments are protected by the publisher, so that a provider would have to go over results with you synchronously rather than sending them to you outright—but you should still be able to learn about your results.
-And if a provider has concerns that seeing what’s in your file might somehow be harmful to you, you might have to negotiate a satisfactory solution (or press the issue, if you disagree with their reservations).
+Caveats are that some assessments are protected by the publisher’s copyright, so that a provider would have to go over results with you synchronously rather than sending them to you outright (because they can’t give you the questions themselves)—but you should still be able to learn about your results.
+And if a provider has concerns that you seeing what’s in your file might somehow be harmful to you, you might have to negotiate a satisfactory solution (or press the issue, if you disagree with their reservations).

 I hope this is helpful for adults thinking about seeking formal Autism/ADHD assessment.
 If after learning all this, you’re interested in moving forward with an assessment, you might consider learning more about my approach, or reaching out to schedule.